-- At pre-development review, make rezoning, annexations, and Planned Unit Development (PUD) applications conditional on meeting water conservation standards. - Develop future land use plans that establish designated future growth areas, both infill and greenfields, where adequate infrastructure exists for accommodating growth at higher and/or more urban densities. - Change the zoning code to permit smaller lot sizes and higher densities by right in designated districts. - Reduce or remove development standard barriers to compact development such as: parking requirements, minimum lot sizes, lot setbacks.
-As for height
+- · Prioritize infrastructure investments that support existing communities, especially underserved communities, before new development.
+At pre-development review, make rezoning, annexations, and Planned Unit Development (PUD) applications conditional on meeting water conservation standards. - Develop future land use plans that establish designated future growth areas, both infill and greenfields, where adequate infrastructure exists for accommodating growth at higher and/or more urban densities. - Change the zoning code to permit smaller lot sizes and higher densities by right in designated districts. - Reduce or remove development standard barriers to compact development such as: parking requirements, minimum lot sizes, lot setbacks.
+As for height limitations, evidence shows water demand begins to climb at the point a cooling tower is needed for the building.
+Craft your code for your climate and context. - · In exurban and rural areas, change zoning code to permit and incentivize cluster and conservation development by right. - · Manage commercial uses by making water intensive uses, such as car washes, nurseries, etc. conditional instead of by right.
+Permit based on standards to meet water conservation and efficiency standards such as water recycling. - Provide incentives for increased densities using development or utility fee reductions/ waivers and density bonuses. - · Change zoning code to permit compact mixed-use development by right in designated growth areas. - Change zoning code to permit multiple types of residential development (multiplex, townhomes, apartments, ADUS) by right in designated growth areas to diversify single family homes.

-WATER DEMAND OFFSET PROGRAM - CITY OF SANTA FE, NEW MEXICO
+CASE WATER DEMAND OFFSET PROGRAM - CITY OF SANTA FE, STUDY NEW MEXICO

-The City of Santa Fe, New Mexico began a Water Conservation Program in 1997 that has contributed to a per capita water use reduction of more than 50% since 1995 bringing demand down to 56 gpcd.
+The City of Santa Fe, New Mexico began a Water Conservation Program in 1997 that has contributed to a per capita water use reduction of more than 50% since 1995 bringing demand down to 56 gallons per capita per day (GPCD).

 A 2002 drought caused the City's demand to exceed supply.
 The City took aggressive action initiating a rate structure increase, a rebate program, and a water demand offset program.
 Their water demand offset program gained national recognition demonstrating its effectiveness as a way to meet future demand.
 The program set requirements for all new development to offset water demand either through conservation in existing development or transfer of water rights to the City.
+The requirements are:

-- For residential development requiring under 10 acre feet/yr and commercial development requiring under 5 acre feet/yr, the water demand offset could be met through conservation. - For new development requiring greater than this demand, water rights would be required to offset new demand.
+- · For residential development requiring under 10 acre feet/yr and commercial development requiring under 5 acre feet/yr, the water demand offset could be met through conservation; - · For new development requiring greater than this demand, water rights would be required to offset new demand.